 Dry skin on other parts of your body

-You can treat most dandruff yourself with an over-the-counter shampoo.
-If you’ve tried a dandruff shampoo for at least a month and your flakes haven’t improved, they’re getting worse, or the skin on your scalp looks red or swollen, make an appointment with a dermatologist, a doctor who specializes in treating the skin.
+If you’ve tried one for at least a month and your flakes haven’t improved or are getting worse, it’s a good idea to make an appointment with a dermatologist.
 You might have another skin condition that needs to be treated.

 A doctor or healthcare professional will determine whether you have dandruff by looking at your scalp and hair.
 They can rule out conditions such as eczema and psoriasis, which can also cause flaky skin on your scalp.

-If you have dry scalp, wash with a gentle shampoo and then use a moisturizing conditioner.
 One way to tell whether you have dry scalp or dandruff is to apply a light moisturizer to your scalp before you go to bed.
 If the cause is dry scalp, the flakes should disappear once you shower the next morning.
-Some hair stylists can perform a scalp treatment that uses steam to deliver more moisture to your scalp.

 Dandruff shampoo

-For mild dandruff, wash your hair every day with a gentle shampoo to lower the amount of oil on your scalp.
+For mild dandruff, wash your hair every day with a gentle shampoo to reduce the amount of oil on your scalp.
 If your dandruff is more severe or a regular shampoo doesn’t work, try a dandruff shampoo.

 Most dandruff shampoos contain medication that kills the fungus on your scalp or removes flaky skin.
 Here are some examples:

 Shampoos containing tea tree oil are an alternative remedy for dandruff.
 Tea tree oil is a natural ingredient with antifungal properties that some studies show treat dandruff.
-Some people are allergic to tea tree oil.
-Ask a doctor before you try it.
-Stop using the product if you have any redness or swelling.

 No matter which dandruff shampoo you try, read the instructions on the bottle and follow them carefully.
-If you’re not sure which shampoo to use or how often to use it, ask a doctor or pharmacist for advice.
+If you’re unsure which shampoo to use or how often to use it, ask a doctor or pharmacist for advice.
 You might have to try a few brands before you find one that relieves your dandruff.

 If you have dandruff, wash your hair often with an antidandruff shampoo.
 Make sure to rinse out all the shampoo.